 But all of those stock upgrades require special shopping trips, equipment, or extra work.
 For those of us who already make stock frequently and are willing to take the trouble, that's great.
 But there are too many people who never make their own stock at home, and complicating it with those kinds of extras does little to encourage them to try.

 So here, instead of coming up with the most tricked-out, labor-intensive chicken stock, I want to look at some of the factors that can affect the quality of a very basic white chicken stock—arguably the most versatile type of stock, and one that requires no roasting of bones or vegetables.
-My goal here is to give you a very simple stock recipe that is extremely easy to do at home without any special ingredients.
+My goal here is to give you a very simple stock recipe that is extremely easy to make at home without any special ingredients.

-What Makes a Good Stock?
+What Makes a Good Chicken Stock?

-In my eyes, a good white chicken stock should have a the full, clean flavors of chicken and aromatic vegetables, and have more body than water.
+In my eyes, a good white chicken stock should have the full, clean flavors of chicken and aromatic vegetables, and have more body than water.
 If it gels at least slightly when chilled, that's a good sign as far as body is concerned.

 At the same time, a good basic stock should not have any particularly strong or unconventional flavors.
 The goal here is versatility, so we want to make sure it will work with all kinds of recipes.
 An infusion of ginger or aroma of tarragon may be lovely in certain applications, but they're also very specific flavors that we may not want in a basic stock.
-We don't necessarily want the flavor of stock to dominate a dish made with it, we just want that dish to be enriched by the stock.
+We don't necessarily want the flavor of stock to dominate a dish made with it; we just want that dish to be enriched by the stock.

 The Building Blocks of Stock

-There's no right or wrong here, it's just a matter of preference and the flavor profile you're looking for.
+There's no right or wrong here; it's just a matter of preference and the flavor profile you're looking for.

 For this stock, I'm keeping it incredibly simple: chicken, carrot, onion, garlic, celery, and parsley.
 That's it.